-(5) The official scorekeeper will calculate the total pitches thrown for that calendar day and determine the required rest starting the next calendar day.
-Athletes must not exceed the maximum pitch count total for that day.

-(6) Once a player assumes the position of pitcher, they cannot catch for the remainder of the day.

-(7) Pitchers will be permitted to finish the batter if his or her maximum pitch limit has been reached for that calendar day.
+- (5) The official scorekeeper will calculate the total pitches thrown for that calendar day and determine the required rest starting the next calendar day.
+Athletes must not exceed the maximum pitch count total for that day. - (6) Once a player assumes the position of pitcher, they cannot catch for the remainder of the day. - (7) If a pitcher meets the requirements to pitch on consecutive days and the pitcher does not go over the first daily threshold during game 1, they are permitted to have a 2nd appearance in the same calendar day.
+Pitchers will not be permitted to exceed the maximum daily allowable number of pitches in any two-day period.

-(8) Intentional Walks will NOT be included in Pitch Count totals.
+Pitchers cannot pitch in 3 games during a day.

+Examples:

+- A 11U pitcher throws 20 pitches on Day 1.
+On Day 2, that pitcher is limited to 55 pitches. - A 15U pitcher throws 25 pitches on Day 1.
+On Day 2, that pitcher is limited to 70 pitches. - A 21U pitcher throws 45 pitches on Day 1.
+On Day 2, that pitcher is limited to 70 pitches.

+Pitch Count (New 2020)

+a) When a pitcher reaches the maximum number of pitches allowed for a threshold (see table above), he/she can complete the at-bat without the penalty on days of rest, as long as he/she does not pitch to another batter.
+In this situation, the number of pitches corresponding to the threshold reached will be indicated on the pitching log.

+The coach or manager needs to acknowledge this to the umpire at this moment prior to the next pitch.
+Umpire would then notify the scorekeeper.

+- b) When the pitcher reaches the maximum number of pitches allowed (75, 85, 95, 105 and 115 pitches) during a day during a batters at-bat, he/she is allowed to complete the at-bat and must be replaced following that batter. - (8) Intentional Walks are allowed in 13U, 15U, 18U and 21U and will be included in Pitch Count totals even though you do not physically throw any pitches.
 If you choose to intentionally walk a batter, you must inform the umpire.
-If no pitches are thrown - no pitches should be charged to the pitch count.
+If no pitches are thrown 4 pitches will still be charged to the pitch count.
 If you decide after throwing 2 pitches to put the batter on, then you just inform the umpire and the batter is awarded 1st.
-In this case, only the pitches thrown will count towards the pitch count.
-(2018) (9) Required Rest shall be defined in "Days" starting at 12:01am and ending at 11:59 pm of the next calendar day.

-(10) If a game continues past 12:01am, those pitches are counted as if pitched prior to midnight.
-If a game is suspended, when it resumes it is defined as a different day.

-(11) A pitcher who is removed from the mound during a game shall not be permitted to return to pitch in the same game, even if the pitcher is retained in the game at another position.

-(12) The manager or coach may make a $2^{nd}$ visit to the mound while the same batter is at bat in order to remove the pitcher.
+In this case, however many strikes were thrown plus a total of 4 balls will count towards the pitch count.
+(2019) NOTE: Intentional Walks are NOT allowed in the 11U Division (2019). - (9) Required Rest shall be defined in "Days" starting at 12:01am and ending at 11:59 pm of the next calendar day. - (10) If a game continues past 12:01am, those pitches are counted as if pitched prior to midnight.
+If a game is suspended, when it resumes it is defined as a different day. - (11) A pitcher who is removed from the mound during a game shall not be permitted to return to pitch in the same game, even if the pitcher is retained in the game at another position. - (12) The manager or coach may make a 2nd visit to the mound while the same batter is at bat in order to remove the pitcher.

-PLEASE VIEW WWW.BASEBALLSASK.CA FOR UPDATED PITCH COUNT INFORMATION a) Mosquito: Except for injury or illness, all players must play a minimum of 2 defensive innings in the first 4 innings of the game.
+PLEASE VIEW WWW.BASEBALLSASK.CA FOR UPDATED PITCH COUNT INFORMATION

-12.03 Minimum Defensive Innings Regulations
+14.03 Minimum Defensive Innings Regulations